LR fosters an inclusive and welcoming environment for all systemically underrepresented student populations at the university.

 Multicultural Affairs organizes and co-sponsors dynamic programs, which range from speakers and films to cultural celebrations—each representing a small piece of the diversity displayed at LR.

-To honor and celebrate diversity while educating the campus community, the Office of Multicultural Affairs held various events on campus for the 2021-222 academic year.
+To honor and celebrate diversity while educating the campus community, the Office of Multicultural Affairs offers various events on campus during the academic year.

 Lenoir-Rhyne Equity & Diversity Institute